Navigating the Mind: A Journey to Understanding Mental Health

 Increased Sensitivity and Reactivity

-Another indicative behavioural sign is an increased sensitivity or over-reactivity to situations that one would usually handle with ease.
-These responses may include intense emotional reactions to criticism, rejection, or failure, as well as a heightened state of stress or agitation in everyday scenarios.
+Another indicative behavioural sign is an increased sensitivity or over-reactivity to situations that one would usually handle easily.
+These responses may include intense emotional reactions to criticism, rejection, or failure and heightened stress or agitation in everyday scenarios.
 Individuals might appear unusually irritable or prone to outbursts of anger or frustration, even in response to minor provocations.
 They may exhibit signs of anxiety or fear that are disproportionate to the actual circumstances they are facing.
-This amplification in emotional reactivity can disrupt daily functioning and interpersonal relationships, further compounding the challenges they face.
+This amplification in emotional reactivity can disrupt daily functioning and interpersonal relationships, further compounding their challenges.

 Cognitive Symptoms of Mental Health Difficulties